Northmoor Lock

 The weir is just the other side of the lock island and is one of only two remaining complete Paddle and rymer (or rimer) manually operated weirs.
-It is thought that there are no other such weirs in the world.

 Access to the lock

 The lock is remote from the village of Northmoor and some distance walk across country.
 It can be reached by the Thames Path from Bablock Hythe and Newbridge.

 Reach above the lock

 Along the reach is the Hart's Weir Footbridge on the site of the old weir.
 Further along, the river is crossed by the 13th century Newbridge at the confluence of the River Windrush.

 The Thames Path follows the northern bank to Newbridge, and then crosses over and continues on the south bank to Shifford.
 There it crosses again, over the old course of the river, to Shifford Lock and then crossed the lock cu towards Chimney Meadows.